jakevdp/mst_clustering/README.md

-Automated clustering can be an important means of identifying structure in data, but many of the more popular clustering algorithms do not perform well in the presence of a background.
-The algorithm implemented here, based on a trimmed Euclidean Minimum Spanning Tree, can be useful in this case.
+Automated clustering can be an important means of identifying structure in data, but many of the more popular clustering algorithms do not perform well in the presence of background noise.
+The clustering algorithm implemented here, based on a trimmed Euclidean Minimum Spanning Tree, can be useful in this case.

 ## Example

-The estimator implemented by this code is designed for compatibility with the [scikit-learn](http://scikit-learn.org) project.
+The API of the ``mst_clustering`` code is designed for compatibility with the [scikit-learn](http://scikit-learn.org) project.

 ```python